Lists by Tin_ear

 T.v. is supposedly the "writer's medium."
 Unfortunately that's probably because the small screen is full of falling or not yet risen stars, is devoid of interesting directors, and rewards creative mediocrity (it's hard enough to have one good story idea a year let alone twenty-two), seriously, what would you you expect from a medium with an executive title as literal and lackluster as "showrunner."

-Where a lot of writers can adapt other's work (sorry, Paul Schrader) or produce a single decent original story amid a bag full of duds (Tarantino), the following are noteworthy for having a consistently high batting average creating their own original content.
+Where a lot of writers can adapt other's work (sorry, Paul Schrader) or produce a single decent original story amid a bag full of duds (Tarantino) or specialize exclusively in niche-skills like writing great dialogue (who else would you guess but John Milius), the following are noteworthy for having a consistently high batting average creating their own original content.
 They hit pay-dirt repeatedly.
 Good writing in my mind is about quality not quantity, and preferably an expression of a single mind not a platoon.
 Rarified air if ever there was in the business.

 There is nothing more disheartening than tapping out of a movie after half an hour realizing that it has no potential and is not going to get better (The Diving Bell and the Butterfly).
 Conversely, there is nothing as painful as sitting through a snoozer after you've made a commitment for three hours (Avatar).
 Normally I could care less about feedback but this is one of the few times that I'd like to have someone set me straight.
 Please tell me which of these is legitimately worth a shot, because my ability to judge quality from a trailer is terrible and I haven't seen a good movie in long time.
 These look the most promising.